 I discovered my first QuickBooks add-on in 1998.
 I used a QuickBooks beta test forum (as the only two-time winner of the top QuickBooks beta test prize) to ask, “What new feature do you want from QuickBooks?”
-The answers soon accounted for more than 50% of forum traffic, but all wanted different things.
-However, almost everyone agreed when I said Intuit would not do much of this, but a QuickBooks data base version could let us all get what we wanted.
+The answers soon were more than 50% of forum traffic, but all wanted different things.
+Almost everyone agreed when I said Intuit would not make most of the changes, but a QB data base could let us all get what we wanted.

 I soon coined the term QuickBooks add-ons and looked for related programs.
 Early developers said Intuit seemed “actively hostile” to their efforts.
 After years of listing QuickBooks add-ons on http://BlockTax.com/, and bombarding my QuickBooks friends and QuickBook newsgroups, QuickBooks add-ons became Intuit’s #1 priority.
 At around that time I began QuickBooks-add-ons.com, with the blessing of Intuit's CEO (Intuit could, of course, stop me from using its trademarked name).
-This site still has the largest list of QuickBooks Add-ons (about 8,000), though the Inuit Marketplace site has a better descriptions for around 600 of the best QuickBooks-Add-ons.
+This site still has the largest list of QuickBooks Add-ons (about 8,000), though the Inuit Marketplace site has a better descriptions for about 500 good QuickBooks-Add-ons.
 To put these sites in perspective, I once had more than 25,000 hits a day, when the Intuit site had 25,000 a month.